robmoore-i/one-to-one/README.md

 - Roundtrip time for message acknowledgement
 - Sending arbitrary messages
-- Robustness: Unexpected behaviour in Lwt_io is making it difficult to write automated tests to automatically validate the program's behaviour in different scenarios.
+- Robustness: Unexpected behaviour in automated tests is making it difficult to automatically validate the program's behaviour in different scenarios.
+- Code simplicity/maintainability:
-- Code simplicity/maintainability: The current implementation is coupled to the wire protocol.
-There is some unaddressed duplication between the server and the client.
-Lacking automatic end to end tests.
-Lack of separation between log output and output to be read by users.
+  - The chat implementation is currently coupled to the wire protocol.
+  - There is some unaddressed duplication between the server and the client.
+  - There's a lack of automatic end to end tests.
+  - There's a lack of separation for log output vs output to be read by users.
 - Runs on linux: Haven't made a docker image to run this in yet, so it has only run on Mac until now.
-I would guess that it will still work, but the biggest risk is probably Lwt_io, which has behaved unexpectedly (at least on Mac).

 ### Running the program